How to Make Powdered Sugar (in 30 Seconds)

 Well, not to worry.
 The good news is that you can make powdered sugar yourself, from virtually any granulated sugar, in about 30 seconds.

-Depending on where you live in the world, powdered sugar is also known by a variety of names, including confectioners sugar and icing sugar.
-But they’re all the same thing.
+Depending on where you live in the world, powdered sugar is known by a variety of names, including confectioners sugar and icing sugar.
+But they’re the same thing.
 And typically made from overly processed white sugar, with low grade cornstarch used as the anti-caking factor of choice.
-Yuck.
+In other words, not high quality ingredients.

 But with a homemade powdered sugar, you have options, brilliant options.
 Choose from a variety of unrefined (or less refined) granulated sugars that retain some trace minerals and which will add heaps more flavor into your recipe.